amitashukla/You-Dont-Know-JS/async & performance/ch3.md

 In either case, the promise `p` that comes back from `foo(..)` is used to control what happens next.

-Moreover, the fact that both snippets end up calling `then(..)` twice against the same promise `p` illustrates the point made earlier, which is that Promises (once resolved) retain their same resolution (fulfillment or rejection) forever, and can subsequently be observed as many times as necessary.
+Moreover, the fact that both snippets end up calling `then(..)` twice against the same promise `p` illustrates the point made earlier, which is that **Promises (once resolved) retain their same resolution (fulfillment or rejection) forever, and can subsequently be observed as many times as necessary**.

 Whenever `p` is resolved, the next step will always be the same, both *now* and *later*.